-GDP 496 Senior Studio in Information Design (2.2); 3 cr.
+GDP 465 Senior Studio (2.2); 3 cr.
 Students will research, develop and design their individual senior project under instructor guidance.
 Articles, discussions, seminars and lectures will take place during class sessions in support of the development of the senior projects.
 The senior project and related process will be presented in front of a professional jury.
-Prerequisite: GDP 392.
+The senior project proposal can take the form of a screen and / or print based solution.
+Prerequisite: GDP 463, GDP 464.